Race and health in the United States: Mental health

 In many Hispanic and Latino communities, mental health problems are viewed as a sign of weakness and are not necessarily validated.
-Hispanics/Latino are often cited as a high-risk group for mental health issues, particularly for substance abuse, depression, and anxiety.
+Hispanics/Latino are often cited as a high-risk groups for mental health issues, particularly for substance abuse, depression, and anxiety.
 A study conducted from 2008 to 2011, sampled more than 16,000 Hispanics/Latinos ages 18 to 74 in four diverse communities in the states of New York, Chicago, San Diego, and Miami.
 The findings demonstrated that 27 percent of Hispanics/Latinos in the study reported high levels of depressive symptoms.

 U.S population is made up of 17.8% Hispanic and Latino individuals.
 Out of those individuals, 15% had a diagnosable mental illness.
 This means 8.9 million people who are Latino or Hispanic suffered from a mental illness.
 Immigrants in this community face inequalities in socioeconomic status, education, and access to health care services.
 Hispanics are one of the lowest races/ethnicities to receive treatment based on research from 2013.

 Research have signaled multiple sources of stress that could potentially impact mental health outcomes in Hispanic/Latino communities.
 For example, language influences the way patients are evaluated.
 Several studies have found that bilingual patients are evaluated differently when interviewed in English as opposed to Spanish and that Hispanics are more frequently under-treated.
 Furthermore, Hispanics/Latinos are more likely to report poor communication with their health provider.
 Income has also proven to be a significant factor that impacts the mental health of Latino communities, as low-income individuals may have limited access to mental health services.
 Nationally, 21.1% of Hispanics are uninsured compared to 7.5% non-Hispanic individuals.
 Low insurance coverage affects this group of people because ethnicity plays a role, immigration status, and citizenship status.
 Only 1 in 10 Hispanics with a mental disorder utilizes mental health services from a general health care provider.
 Moreover, only 1 in 20 Hispanic individuals receives such services from a mental health specialist.